ShaneSCalder/BNB_Hackathon_DeSco_Track_Challenge5/Video_MerkleTree_Update/readme.md

 After running, the program generates two files in the `data` directory:

-- `merkleroot.txt`: Contains the Merkle root of the constructed tree.
+- `merkleroot.json`: Contains the Merkle root of the constructed tree.
-- `merkletree.txt`: Provides a visual representation of the Merkle tree.
+- `merkletree.json`: Provides a visual representation of the Merkle tree.

 ## Contributing